Here's how to build the best no-GPU gaming PC on Black Friday

 When it comes to storage, at this point it doesn’t pay to pick up anything that isn’t NVMe.
 If you’ve not heard of NVMe, that’s okay, it’s a newer technology.
 While older hard drives, or even solid-state drives required two cables to be run to function, with one coming from the motherboard and the other from the power supply, NVMe doesn’t need either of those things.
 This helps for a much cleaner builds overall and also removes one more component from the case.

 NVMe SSDs mount directly to the motherboard, with the model we recommended above supporting two in total.
-For your first NVMe SSD, we recommend grabbing the Crucial P2, which comes in a 1TB storage size for $84 on Black Friday.
-That’s right, 1TB of blazing fast storage for well under $100.
-Normally, you’d pay $110 for this drive as well, which makes today a great time to pick it up.
+For your first NVMe SSD, we recommend grabbing the WD_BLACK SN750, which comes in a 1TB storage size for $95 .
+That’s right, 1TB of blazing fast storage for under $100.
+Normally, you’d pay at least $100, if not more for this drive, which makes today a great time to pick it up.

 Going gold with your power supply is worth it

 There are a lot of power supply choices out there, and some can be quite low cost.
 However, the power supply is one area you don’t want to skimp on, though that doesn’t mean it has to break the bank either.
-Thermaltake has you covered this Black Friday with its Toughpower GF1 650W 80+ Gold power supply, which features a fully modular design.
+Cooler Master has you covered this Black Friday with its MWE 550W 80+ Gold power supply, which features a fully modular design.
 Why do you want a fully modular power supply?
 Well, it helps to have a much cleaner overall build, since only the power cables you need are actually in the case, instead of all of them that are available to you at the time.
-Right now, it’s on sale for $71, which is a fairly decent savings from its normal $100 or more going rate.
+Right now, it’s on sale for $55, which is a fairly decent savings from its normal $85 or more going rate.

 Monitors can pack a punch without breaking the bank

 Since today’s picks are all centered around 1080p gaming, it would make sense to pick up a 1080p monitor to go along with it.
 You might be thinking that gaming displays have to be expensive to be good, but that’s just not the case.
-For Black Friday, the Acer Nitro 24-inch 1080p 144Hz monitor is on sale for $171, which is a nice drop from its normal $200 going rate.
+For those who don’t have a huge budget, we recommend the the Acer Nitro 24-inch 1080p 144Hz monitor for $200.
 The 144Hz part is what we want to focus on here, as that allows you or your kid to play at high frame rates where your system can push it, something that’s an absolute must for fast-paced games like Call of Duty or Battlefield 2042.

 Don’t forget the other best gaming peripherals and gear you’ll need